As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Amber has been burned for its melancholy and thoughtful scent for ages and is still today an ingredient in popular incense varieties.
 In this test, rub the specimen for a while until it gets a bit warm, and see if you can detect this scent!

 In conclusion, the amber value varies widely, from 1$-30$ per carat, depending on the color.
 Look for inclusions, clarity, and shape to differentiate your specimen from others in its class.

 Be sure to know an amber’s treatment history, and keep around some tools (and know-how) to test to make sure it’s the real thing.

 TIP: Amber gemstones are formed by the fossilization of the resin of trees.
-Fossilization is not the only formating process of rocks.
+Fossilization is not the only formatting process of rocks.
 The other is petrification.
-Find out the difference between these two formating processes in the article below:
+Find out the difference between these two formatting processes in the article below: